fragglet/WadGadget/README.md

 ## Features

-WadGadget aims at minimum for feature parity with NWT; [this goal has not yet been met](https://github.com/fragglet/WadGadget/milestone/1).
+WadGadget aims at minimum for feature parity with NWT; this goal has mostly been met, although [there are a few features still missing](https://github.com/fragglet/WadGadget/milestone/1).
 It also adds new features and a more logical GUI, but is likely never going to include as many features as other tools like the excellent [SLADE](https://slade.mancubus.net/).